Welcome to the Roton Quantum Model - a rotational resonance framework

 The Electron read↗

+The electron, one of the most fundamental particles in nature, remains among the least understood.
+We try to build an electron based on photons traveling on self-resonant loops.
+The master class, want to try yourself before jumping into the authors visionary proposal?
 Insight: Electrons build entangled chains keeping their distance and speed in a common direction.
 For instance when passing along an atom lattice.
 The protons of the atoms are not expected to disturb them, as the free electrons do not have individual rotonal entanglements to the atom cores.

-Protons and Quarks read↗
+Protons read↗

-Insights: Protons and electrons are only ‘cages’ that keep (anti-) electrons stable in space and orientation.
-Such a cage shell is called Proton when it contains a Inverse-Rotating Electron.
+We will show how protons can be structured with Rotons such that we can describe the observed Electron-Proton attraction.
+Insights: Leptons (Protons and electrons) are ‘cages’ that keep electrons stable in space and orientation.
+Such a cage shell is called Proton when it contains an electron locked in space and phase.

 We well see interesting predictions regarding the ratio of protons and electrons in different atoms and isotopes.